kyberdrb/installed_packages_linux/README.md

         - **Windows**

             - In order to run Shell scripts `*.sh` on Windows a Linux Terminal is needed.
-This guide has been designed for `Git Bash` which is a part of `git` package available for download at https://git-scm.com/
+This guide has been designed for `Git Bash` which is a part of `git` package available for download at https://git-scm.com/.
+Make sure to add directories `cmd`, `bin` from the git installation directory and the git installation directory itself to the `Path` system environment variable.

             - Attaching with script: